DarkThemeHub/GithubDarkTheme/README.md

 * Your contribution may not be accepted if the reviewer deems so.
 Keeping it minimal ensures you dont waste a lot of time!
 If you think your change could have a chance of being declined, submit an issue instead!

 # Join the DarkThemeHub Team
-DarkThemeHub's goal is to create an active dark theme community that create and maintain quality dark themes for websites people use daily.
+DarkThemeHub's goal is to create an active dark theme community that create and maintain quality dark themes for websites devs use daily.

 Message [@acoop133](https://twitter.com/acoop133) with your github link to apply.